git/git.github.io/rev_news/drafts/edition-24.md

   Brussels on February 2nd (workshops and contributor summit) and 3rd (main conference day).
-Quite some of the attendees seamlessly joined the [FOSDEM](https://fosdem.org/2017/) think tank right after the Git Merge afterparty.
+Quite some of the attendees seamlessly joined the [FOSDEM](https://fosdem.org/2017/) think tank right after the Git Merge after-party.
 For those interested in the "runtime side of life", the [Config Management Camp](http://cfgmgmtcamp.eu) in Ghent offered yet another 2 days to get exhausted.